wp-plugins/loginradius-for-wordpress/readme.txt

 * Fixed issues in last version
 * Compatiblilty with Wordpress 4.0
 * Tweak: Removed hard-coded plugin version and stored it in database

+= 6.1 =
+* Added new options for social login and social sharing
+* Released responsive interfaces for Social Login and Social Sharing
+* Revamp User interface and User Experience of Admin interface
+* Simple and easy to use admin options
+* Fixed some bugs related to social sharing